Lyceum: Russia

 In Imperial Russia, a lyceum was one of the following higher educational facilities: Demidov Lyceum of Law in Yaroslavl (1803), Alexander Lyceum in Tsarskoye Selo (1810), Richelieu Lyceum in Odessa (1817), and Imperial Katkov Lyceum in Moscow (1867).

 The Tsarskoye Selo Lyceum was opened on October 19, 1811, in the neoclassical building designed by Vasily Stasov and situated next to the Catherine Palace.
 The first graduates included Aleksandr Pushkin and Alexander Gorchakov.
 The opening date was celebrated each year with carousals and revels, and Pushkin composed new verses for each of those occasions.
 In January 1844 the Lyceum was moved to Saint Petersburg.

 During 33 years of the Tsarskoye Selo Lyceum's existence, there were 286 graduates.
 The most famous of these were Anton Delwig, Wilhelm Küchelbecher, Nicholas de Giers, Dmitry Tolstoy, Yakov Karlovich Grot, Nikolay Yakovlevich Danilevsky, Alexei Lobanov-Rostovsky and Mikhail Saltykov-Shchedrin.

 Since the 1990s there are lyceums (special secondary schools) with in-depth study of humanitarian or natural science disciplines.
 As a rule, university professors teach in lyceums, and the educational system resembles that of a university.
 Later, the lyceums were renamed special general secondary schools.

 Serbia

 The Lyceum of the Principality of Serbia was the first higher education school in Serbia in which education was taught in Serbian.
 It was founded in 1838 on the initiative of Prince Miloš Obrenović in 1838 in Kragujevac, then the capital of Serbia.
 When Belgrade became the Serbian capital in 1841, the Serbian Lyceum opened there.
-In 1863 it became known as the Grandes écoles until 1905 when it officially changed its name to the University of Belgrade.
+In 1863 it became known as the Velika škola until 1905 when it officially changed its name to the University of Belgrade.